drj11/drj11.github.io/2019-04-11/ibm-holocaust.md

 To a modern reader this technology seems impossibly ancient, but in the 1930s it was the cutting edge of data processing.

+The book documents the rise of the punched card and its ability to record, sort, and tabulate data.
+Data about trains, data about inventory, data about people.
+IBM's rise and its increasing monopolisation of this technology forms some of the earlier material in the book.

 Black's central thesis is that IBM were aiding the Nazi's in their genocide of the Jewish people
 (Black focusses on the extermination of Jews, but not exclusively).